 The Office of Civilian Human Resources aims to ensure that the Department of the Navy has the right people in the right place at the right time.
 This office is responsible for developing civilian policies and programs for the Deputy Assistant Secretary of the Navy.
 The office also delivers HR services and support to all of the Department of the Navy organizations and its more than 195,000 civilian employees in the more than 500 different occupations.

-Robert L. Woods is the Principal Deputy Assistant Secretary of the Navy (Manpower and Reserve Affairs) and he is the principal advisor to the Assistant Secretary (Manpower & Reserve Affairs) (M&RA) for the Department of the Navy (DON).
-In this role, she is responsible for the overall supervision and oversight of manpower and reserve component affairs of the Department of the Navy, including the development of programs and policy related to military personnel (active, reserve, retired), their family members, and the civilian workforce; the and oversight of the Office of Equal Employment Opportunity, Sexual Assault Prevention Program Office, and Human Resources systems within the Department.
+Catherine L. Kessmeier is the Principal Deputy Assistant Secretary (Manpower & Reserve Affairs) and currently Performing the Duties of (PTDO) the Assistant Secretary (Manpower & Reserve Affairs) (M&RA) for the Department of the Navy (DON).
+In this role, she is responsible for the overall supervision and oversight of manpower and reserve component affairs of the Department of the Navy, including the development of programs and policy related to military personnel (active, reserve, retired), their family members and the civilian workforce; the and oversight of the Office of Equal Employment Opportunity, Sexual Assault Prevention Program Office, and Human Resources systems within the Department.
 Prior to her appointment as the PTDO Assistant Secretary, she was the Principal Deputy Assistant Secretary, advising the Assistant Secretary in exercising the entire portfolio responsible for Manpower and Reserve Affairs.

 Garry Newton is the Interim Deputy Assistant Secretary of the Navy for Civilian Human Resources (DASN (CHR)).
 She is the senior advisor to the Under Secretary and Assistant Secretary (Manpower and Reserve Affairs) of the Navy on policies and programs impacting the entire civilian workforce.
 She also serves as the Director of the Office of Civilian Human Resources, an Echelon 2 Command comprised of five HR Operations Centers and headquarters employing more than 1,000 employees.
 As the Director, she is responsible for the day-to-day management of civilian policies and programs and provides guidance to the Department of the Navy human resources leadership.

 Denise Szelag is the Deputy Director, Office of Civilian Human Resources.
 She assists the DASN (CHR) in accomplishing OCHR"s broad mission, to include advice on matters pertaining to the development and execution of corporate plans and management.